-VDH intends to provide approximately \$20.5 million in DWSRF construction funds (from the 2016) cap grant, state match, and repaid interest and principal - see Attachment 4).
-The PPL (Attachment 1) identifies the VDH construction projects to receive dollars for funding in priority order (VDH has offered funding to Projects 1 through 25), with funding breakdowns and other relevant project information.
-The \$20.5 million in funding currently represents priority projects 1 through 23, with partial funding of project 24.
-Project 25 is a request for a rate reduction of an existing DWSRF loan and will not incur any project funds.
-The current PPL reflects \$27.5 million in funding assistance offered; however, this total will be adjusted by VDH based on EPA funding, applicant responses, project readiness in accordance with DWSRF criteria, changes in project scope, and/or actual construction bid results.
+VDH intends to provide approximately \$20.5 million in DWSRF construction funds (from the 2017 cap grant, state match, and repaid interest and principal - see Attachment 4).
+The PPL (Attachment 1) identifies the VDH construction projects to receive dollars for funding in priority order (VDH has offered funding to Projects 1 through 37), with funding breakdowns and other relevant project information.
+The \$20.5 million in funding currently represents priority projects 1 through 31.
+The current PPL reflects \$39.5 million in funding assistance offered; however, this total will be adjusted by VDH based on EPA funding, applicant responses, project readiness in accordance with DWSRF criteria, changes in project scope, and/or actual construction bid results.
 VDH will utilize available SRF funds from prior year grant awards or repayment funds should any additional funds be required.
-The Comprehensive Project List (Attachment 1-Projects 1 through 27) represents approximately \$28.7 million in total funding requested and details all projects submitted during this state application process and the current status of the project.
+The Comprehensive Project List (Attachment 1-Projects 1 through 39) represents approximately \$45.7 million in total funding requested and details all projects submitted during this state application process and the current status of the project.
 If additional funds become available, VDH will continue down the list to fund eligible and complete project applications in priority order.
 If the list is exhausted VDH may consider funding project applications from prior years.